stephen-fox/mkobsd/README.md

 # mkobsd

-mkobsd automates the creation of OpenBSD installer ISO images.
+mkobsd automates the creation of OpenBSD installer images.

-It was designed to create unattended installer images by including an autoinstall file and/or an install.site script and tar set in the ISO file itself.
+It was designed to create unattended installer images by including an autoinstall file and/or an install.site script and tar set in the ISO or img file itself.

 ## Features

 - Automates the creation of unattended OpenBSD installer images (note: interactive installations are also supported)
-- Automatic downloading and verification of original OpenBSD ISO images.
+- Automatic downloading and verification of original OpenBSD installers.
-  Original ISOs are cached in a configurable directory to improve build times and are re-verified on each build
+  Original files are cached in a configurable directory to improve build times and are re-verified on each build
-- Downloading and verification of the original OpenBSD ISO are carried out by `ftp(1)` and `signify(1)` as a non-root user.
+- Downloading and verification of the original OpenBSD installers are carried out by `ftp(1)` and `signify(1)` as a non-root user.
 Both applications implement `pledge(2)`, adding a meaningful security barrier between mkobsd and unverified data
-- Optionally specify an [autoinstall(8)][autoinstall] configuration file to be included in the new ISO
+- Optionally specify an [autoinstall(8)][autoinstall] configuration file to be included in the new installer
 - Optionally specify an [install.site(5)][install.site] script and a directory containing files that will be dropped in `/` at install-time (note: by default, file ownership is not preserved and `root:wheel`